yrelhan/Project-Management-Tool/README.md

 The package  `com.example.project_management_tool`  has the  `ProjectManagementToolApplication.java`  file which ensures that the application runs in an embedded container and forms the starting point of the code

+ 1. **Domains**

 The package  `com.example.project_management_tool.domain` defines all the Java models for the project.
- 1. Backlog
+ - Backlog
- 2. Project
+ - Project
- 3. ProjectTask
+ - ProjectTask
- 4. User
+ - User

+2. **Exceptions**
 The package  `com.example.project_management_tool.exceptions`  has the custom exception logic and response logic defined for the following exceptions.
- 1. Custom Response Entity Exception
+ - Custom Response Entity Exception
- 2. Invalid Login Response
+ - Invalid Login Response
- 3. Project Id Exception
+ - Project Id Exception
- 5. Project Not Found Exception
+ - Project Not Found Exception
- 6. UserName already exists Exception
+ - UserName already exists Exception

+3. **Repositories**
 The package  `com.example.project_management_tool.repositories`  has the repositories for CRUD operations defined.
- 1. Backlog Repository
+ - Backlog Repository
- 2. Project Repository
+ - Project Repository
- 3. Project Task Repository
+ - Project Task Repository
- 4. User Repository
+ - User Repository

+4. **Services**
 The package  `com.example.project_management_tool.services`  has the services defined and has the logic for the below tasks.
 The  **Service**  is where the business logic is run on the Data which comes from DAO
- 1. Custom User Details Service
+ - Custom User Details Service
- 2. Map Validation Error Service
+ - Map Validation Error Service
- 3. Project Service
+ - Project Service
- 4. Project Task Service
+ - Project Task Service
- 5. User Service
+ - User Service

+5. **Controllers**
 The package  `com.example.project_management_tool.web`  has the Rest Controller defined.
 The controller has all the end points defined and mentions which function should be executed when an end point is called.
 The Controller also defines which Endpoint Calls which Service.
- 1. Backlog Controller
+ - Backlog Controller
- 2. Project Controller
+ - Project Controller
- 3. User Controller
+ - User Controller

+6. **Payload**
 The package  `com.example.project_management_tool.payload`  handles login request and the JWT login response.

 The  `application.properties`  file is used to define various properties such as the port in which the embedded container runs , the context path of the application etc

-#### Note
+##### Note
 Uncomment lines for H2 in memery database if you don't have MySQL database installed (and subsequently comment lines for MySQL db)

-## References
+# References

 **create-react-app**  : The following link has all the commands that can be used with create-react-app  [https://github.com/facebook/create-react-app](https://github.com/facebook/create-react-app)